Netcentric/accesscontroltool/docs/ApplyConfig.md

 Due to usage of a [composite node store](http://jackrabbit.apache.org/oak/docs/nodestore/compositens.html) the installation is slightly more complex in AEMaaCS

-1. During Maven build in Cloud Manager the ACLs are applied like outlined above via [Installation Hook](#installation-hook)
+1. During the Docker build ("Build Images") in Cloud Manager the ACLs are applied via [Startup Hook](#startup-hook)
 2. Afterwards all mutable content is discarded (authorizables in `/home` and ACEs in mutable content)
-3. During deployment in Cloud Manager the authorizables and ACEs in mutable locations of the repository are installed on the target mutable node store via the [Startup Hook](#startup-hook)
+3. During deployment the authorizables and ACEs in mutable locations of the repository are installed on the target mutable node store via the [Startup Hook](#startup-hook)

-Theoretically step 1 is only necessary if ACEs for immutable content are required, but it is recommended to always use the combination of Installation Hook and Startup Hook for AEMaaCS to be able to use the same package also for installation with a local AEM SDK instance.
+Theoretically step 1 is only necessary if ACEs for immutable content are required.
+In addition you should configure the [Installation Hook](#installation-hook] in the package containing the YAML configuration to be able to also install on a local AEM SDK instance.
+The install hook is automatically skipped in AEMaaCS instances.

 ## Installation Methods